-Did you know horses have healing powers?
-Equine therapists actually use horses to help treat certain mental health issues like depression.
-That’s just one reason we love them.
-National Horse Day is a day to remember the economic, historic, and cultural contributions that horses have made.
+National Horse Day is celebrated every December 13.
+It’s a day to remember the economic, historic, and cultural contributions that horses have made.
 Equine enthusiasts across the country will get together on December 13 to show their appreciation for these majestic creatures.
 Whether you’re a seasoned rider or have never been on a horse in your life, check out some ways you can recognize the day!

 New research done on horse eyesight

 Equine specialists learned that horses see colors differently than humans.
 This information can be used to improve racecourse safety.

 The Kentucky Derby began